How do I fund the rest?

 Alternative loans are private loans from lenders (banks) that students can use for educational purposes.
 Some lenders may charge fees for their loans, while others may not.
 A loan with fees could be a good option, depending on the borrower benefits offered.
 We recommend that you call the lender directly or view their website before applying to ask about borrower benefits and terms, and to ask any other questions you have about their loan.

 Graduate PLUS loans are Federal Alternative loans for graduate or professional students that are taken out in the student's name, not the parents'.
 Under the PLUS Loan Program, graduate or professional students are eligible to borrow up to their Cost of Attendance minus any other financial assistance received.
 Students must be enrolled at least half-time and meet all of the other general eligibility requirements for the Federal Student Aid programs.
 In addition, the applicant cannot have an adverse credit history, generally with in the last 90 days.
-This loan has a fixed interest rate of 7.21% and a 4.288% fee for loans disbursed after December 1, 2013, and 4.292% for loans with first disbursement on or after October 1, 2014, and repayment begins after the loan has been fully disbursed; however, students can postpone payments while enrolled at least half-time.
+This loan has a fixed interest rate of 7% and a 4.276% fee for loans disbursed after July 1, 2017, and repayment begins after the loan has been fully disbursed; however, students can postpone payments while enrolled at least half-time.

 Applicants for this loan are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied, and the school must determine the student's annual loan maximum eligibility under, the Federal Subsidized and Unsubsidized Direct Loan Program before they may apply for a Graduate/Professional PLUS Loan.

 As a reminder, the Federal Direct Loan rate is 6% fixed, and the Grad PLUS Loan rate is 7% fixed.